ajosedev/knowledge/topics/engineering.md

 concepts?
 career?
 what goes here?
-is programming a child of this?
+languages?
-	is programming actually 'programming languages?' where does concepts lie? ops?
+where does concepts lie?
+ops?
+this is currently used for some random things, maybe that needs a better tag?
+	sometimes is labelled as 'career' too

 maybe two top